 During Advent, a Communion service in church is organised for the housebound.
 Also at this time, and at Easter, cards are prepared and delivered to all the people who have had contact with the PCT, to some elderly parishioners and to the parents of Bertie Bear group children, our church provision for the very young.

 Operating under the auspices of the Trinity Hospice, the PCT holds coffee mornings for those who have recently been bereaved.
-These take place in the Parish Hall on the second Thursday of each month for one hour from 10.30 a.m.
+Stepping Stones takes place in the Parish Hall on the second Thursday of each month for one hour from 10.30 a.m.
 During these much-appreciated gatherings for the local community, people can find a listening ear and friendly support.

 If further information is required, please contact Ann Turner, the PCT Co-ordinator, on 01253 738213.